A Fourier interpolation method for numerical solution of FBSDEs: Global convergence, stability, and higher order discretizations: The Fourier interpolation method

 The inequalities of equations (\ref{eq:2prf12}), (\ref{eq:2prf3}) and (\ref{eq:2prf4}) lead to for a positive constant $C_{1}>0$.
 Hence, the convolution method is also stable for the approximate gradient $\dot{u}_{i}$.
 The result of equation (\ref{eq:GDR-1}) follows by taking the supremum on the left hand sides of equations (\ref{eq:2prf4}) and (\ref{eq:2prf5}) other time steps and applying Corollary \ref{cor:LDerr}.

-\end{proof} As most explicit methods for PDE, the convolution method displays a stability condition described in equation (\ref{eq:ccond-1}).
+\end{proof} As for most explicit methods for PDEs, the convolution method requires a stability condition as described in equation (\ref{eq:ccond-1}).
 In general, Theorem \ref{thm:GDR} shows that the convolution method converges when the space discretization is relatively as fine as the time discretization.
 Other numerical methods for BSDEs, and particularly Monte Carlo based methods, have a stability and convergence condition.
 Indeed, error explosion occurs for fine time discretizations in the backward methods of \cite{gobet:2005} and \cite{bouchardtouzi:2004}.
 In order to maintain stability and convergence, the space discretization has to be refined by increasing the number of simulated paths.